-Focusing on decolonizing and Indigenizing law, this course seeks to advance students capacities for understanding: 1.the history of colonial legal policies and practices in Canada;
+Focusing on decolonizing and Indigenizing law, this course seeks to advance students capacities for understanding:

-2.the ongoing impacts of Canadian law, legislation, policy, and the justice system on Indigenous peoples;

-3.how the Canadian legal system operates to colonize and oppress Indigenous peoples;

-4.the skills and capacities law students and legal professionals need to address how colonialism continues to impact Indigenous peoples negatively; and

-5.the value and necessity of cultural competency skills, Indigenous trauma-informed practice, and critical self-reflection in working with Indigenous peoples in their encounters with the Canadian justice system.
-Students will:
+- 1.the history of colonial legal policies and practices in Canada; - 2.the ongoing impacts of Canadian law, legislation, policy, and the justice system on Indigenous peoples; - 3.how the Canadian legal system operates to colonize and oppress Indigenous peoples; - 4.the skills and capacities law students and legal professionals need to address how colonialism continues to impact Indigenous peoples negatively; and - 5.the value and necessity of cultural competency skills, Indigenous trauma-informed practice, and critical self-reflection in working with Indigenous peoples in their encounters with the Canadian justice system.

-1.develop an understanding of the Canadian state's the use of law in colonization and the continued oppression of Indigenous peoples;

-2.examine legislation, judicial decisions, and policies and processes, which exclude Indigenous legal orders, as well as how they may work as legal professionals to change this;

-3.work to build capacity for Indigenous legal problem-solving through the study of Indigenous methodology, laws, and legal orders; and

-4.develop analytic and practical skills for advancing reconciliation between Indigenous and settler peoples in Canada, including specifically skills-based training in intercultural competencies, conflict resolution, human rights, and anti-racism.
+Students will: - 1.develop an understanding of the Canadian state's the use of law in colonization and the continued oppression of Indigenous peoples; - 2.examine legislation, judicial decisions, and policies and processes, which exclude Indigenous legal orders, as well as how they may work as legal professionals to change this; - 3.work to build capacity for Indigenous legal problem-solving through the study of Indigenous methodology, laws, and legal orders; and - 4.develop analytic and practical skills for advancing reconciliation between Indigenous and settler peoples in Canada, including specifically skills-based training in intercultural competencies, conflict resolution, human rights, and anti-racism.

-Patricia Barkaskas earned a M.A. in History, with a focus on Indigenous histories in North America, and a J.D., with a Law and Social Justice Specialization, from the University of British Columbia.
-She is currently a faculty member in the Peter A. Allard School of Law where she holds the following positions: Academic Director of the Indigenous Community Legal Clinic (ICLC), Coordinator of the Judicial Externship program and Lecturer.
-She has practiced in the areas of child protection (as parent's counsel), criminal, family, as well as civil litigation and prison law.
-She has worked closely with Indigenous peoples in their encounters with the justice system and has worked for Residential school survivors as an historical legal researcher for the Indian Residential Schools Settlement Agreement.
-In addition she has written Gladue reports for the Provincial and Supreme Courts of British Columbia, and the British Columbia Court of Appeal.Patricia's research and teaching focus on clinical legal education, decolonizing and Indigenizing legal education (including the value of Indigenous pedagogies) and experiential learning in law.
-As a Métis woman, she is particularly interested in examining Indigenous issues within the law and how legal processes can assist the advancement of Indigenous peoples in Canadian society.
-Patricia was born in Alberta and is Métis descended from families of the Lac Ste.
-Anne Cree/Métis and Red River Métis communities.
+Lisa Martz - B.A.
+(University of Toronto, 1989) and LL.B.
+(UBC, 1992) has practised as a litigation lawyer for more than 25 years, first at a national firm (McCarthy Tétrault LLP) and then a local litigation boutique (Gudmundseth Mickelson LLP).
+She has had a varied general litigation practice which has included serving as commission counsel on a number of BC public inquiries and as criminal defence counsel for youth in care.
+She now also provides advice and assistance to people and organizations in the non-profit sector.

-LAW 489.002 Clinical Term: Paper Indigenous Community Legal Clinic Term 1 🖌 Term 2 Barkaskas Course 4 CREDITS
+LAW 489.002 Clinical Term: Paper Indigenous Community Legal Clinic ☐ Term 1 ✓ Term 2 Baker-Grenier Course 4 CREDITS

 Registration by permission only.
 This course does NOT fulfill the 3 credit seminar requirement.
+CHANGE November 23: Instructor